Aliases for TMED2 Gene

 Previous GeneCards Identifiers for TMED2 Gene

 GeneCards Summary for TMED2 Gene

-TMED2 (Transmembrane Emp24 Domain Trafficking Protein 2) is a Protein Coding gene.
-Among its related pathways are Signaling by GPCR and Signaling by NOTCH1 PEST Domain Mutants in Cancer.
+TMED2 (Transmembrane P24 Trafficking Protein 2) is a Protein Coding gene.
+Among its related pathways are Signaling by GPCR and Transport to the Golgi and subsequent modification.
 An important paralog of this gene is TMED3.